 We are in the process of transcribing about 30,000 records from Sinai Memorial Chapel in San Francisco, which has handled burials in many of the Bay Area cemeteries, and a number of burials in other cities in the U.S. and elsewhere.

 Over time, we hope to add records from many other Northern California cemeteries.
 We expect most of these records to be added to JOWBR.
-However, there is added data in many of these records beyond what JOWBR publishes.
+However, there are added data in many of these records beyond what JOWBR publishes.
 We maintain copies of the full burial information we receive from the cemeteries and can often provide more information on a particular burial than can be seen in JOWBR.

 We have just started transcribing burial slips issued by Synagogue Sherith Israel in San Francisco from the 1860s and later.
 These burial slips may act as a substitute for the related death records before 1906 that were destroyed in San Francisco's 1906 earthquake and fire.

 We have also created an opportunity to document cemeteries far from home.
 From your contributions to SFBAJGS, we provide some funding to Kirkuty, a project in Poland run by Krzysztof Bielawski.
 Kirkuty's goal is to photograph Jewish cemeteries in Poland in their current state.
 In some cases, the cemeteries are well maintained – in others, they are just remnants following the depredations of the Second World War and after.

 As an example, Mr. Bielawski photographed the more than 400 gravestones in the well-maintained New Cemetery in Szczecin, Poland (formerly Stettin, Germany.)
 He sent us the photos, and we transcribed the data on the gravestones, with help from other JOWBR volunteers.
 These data are now included in the JOWBR records.
 With continued support from our members, we expect to continue our relationship with Kirkuty, and may be able to add still more records to JOWBR.